-Any Canadian citizen or permanent resident of Canada, regardless of age, student or professional status, may enter this essay contest except members of the Friends of Canadian Broadcasting Board of Directors, its employees, retained consultants or business associates, and members of the Selection Committee; as well as their immediate family members.
+Any Canadian citizen or permanent resident of Canada, regardless of age, student or professional status, may enter this essay contest except members of the FRIENDS' Board of Directors, its employees, retained consultants or business associates, and members of the Selection Committee; as well as their immediate family members.
 Previous winners are ineligible.

 Entrants assume sole responsibility for the accuracy and veracity of their essay.
 Direct quotations, borrowed ideas, and factual assertions that are not common knowledge shall be cited to the information source.